brylie/degrees-of-open/README.md

 - a company with cloud based computation resources might give developers an SDK to create and consume the cloud service

 ## Sourcecode
+Offering sourcecode means that the public benefits from some software solution that performs a specific task.
+Having access source code means that people can learn how the software works.
+There are additional freedoms that can be granted along with source code access.
+Those freedoms are usually granted in the form of a software license.

 ### License